 The cardiac stress test is done on a treadmill or a stationary bike.
 You will slowly start walking or riding.
 At regular intervals, the speed and elevation will be increased.
 Your ECG, blood pressure, heart rate, and symptoms will be closely monitored.

 The test may be stopped early if you feel extremely tired, get chest pain, have trouble breathing, or if you have any symptoms that suggest heart problems.
-Significant changes in the ECG will also stop the test.
+The test will also be stopped if there are significant changes in the ECG.
 After exercise is complete, your blood pressure, heart rate, and ECG will be monitored until levels return to normal.

 A blood flow imaging exam may also be ordered.
 This is called a nuclear stress test.
 A small amount of radioactive chemical will be injected into a vein when you are exercising at your peak.
 Scans will be taken while you lie in different positions under a special camera.
 The images will help identify areas of the heart that may not be receiving enough oxygen.
 After you have rested for about an hour, a second set of images will be taken.